-What’s the difference between SEL and PBIS?
-This question is top of mind for many administrators, especially since both approaches foster a positive classroom climate with goals of supporting student mental health, positive relationships, and self-regulation.
+How are SEL and PBIS different from one another, and how do they work together?
+Those questions are top of mind for many administrators, especially since both approaches foster a positive classroom climate with goals of supporting student mental health, positive relationships, and self-regulation.
 And all schools want more of that, right?

 In simple terms, SEL (Social Emotional Learning) focuses more on long-term emotional gains.
-PBIS (Positive Behavioral Interventions and Support) focuses on positive behavior interventions on an as-needed basis.
+Positive Behavioral Interventions and Support (PBIS) focuses on positive behavior interventions on an as-needed basis.
 When used together, these strategies pack a heavy punch.
 Research shows that aligning PBIS and SEL can improve students’ emotional skills, academics, AND behavior.

 But how do you align PBIS and SEL for use in your classroom and school?
 We’ve got you covered with these common PBIS and SEL questions and answers, a breakdown of their differences, and more.